limetext/lime/README.md

 # Contributing

-Want to hack on Lime?
+Want to help build Lime?
 Awesome!
 We are always thrilled to receive pull requests, and do our best to process them as fast as possible.
 Not sure if that typo is worth a pull request?
 Do it!
 We will appreciate it.

 If your pull request is not accepted on the first try, don't be discouraged!
 If there's a problem with the implementation, hopefully you received feedback on what to improve.

 Where is a good place to start?
-The [Contributing](https://github.com/limetext/lime/wiki/Contributing) page in the [wiki](https://github.com/limetext/lime/wiki/_pages) has some suggestions.
+The [Contributing](https://github.com/limetext/lime/wiki/Contributing) page in the wiki has some suggestions.
+Think the [wiki](https://github.com/limetext/lime/wiki/_pages) needs clarifying, or something is missing?
+Go ahead and make the change.

+Guidelines for making contributions can be found in [CONTRIBUTING.md](https://github.com/limetext/lime/blob/master/CONTRIBUTING.md).

 Want to chat?
 Find us on [Gitter](https://gitter.im/limetext/lime).